Phil Weiser: Attorney General of Colorado

+Elections

 Weiser was elected Attorney General for the State of Colorado in the 2018 election, defeating Republican George Brauchler on November 6, 2018.
 Weiser took office in January 2019, becoming the first Democratic Colorado Attorney General in 15 years.
 Later that same month, Weiser withdrew Colorado from a lawsuit that his predecessor, Republican Cynthia Coffman, had filed against the Clean Power Plan.

 In the 2022 Colorado Attorney General election, Weiser was re-elected for a second term, defeating Republican challenger John Kellner and winning over 54% of votes cast.

+Tenure

 Catholic Church investigation

-On October 23, 2019, Weiser released the results of an eight month investigation revealing that 43 Catholic clergy were credibly accused of sexually abusing at least 166 children throughout the state of Colorado since 1950.
+On October 23, 2019, Weiser released the results of an eight-month investigation revealing that 43 Catholic clergy were credibly accused of sexually abusing at least 166 children throughout the state of Colorado since 1950.
 On October 16, 2020, it was revealed that all three of Colorado's Catholic Dioceses, the Archdiocese of Denver, the Diocese of Colorado Springs, and Diocese of Pueblo, had paid $6.6 million in compensation to 81 victims of clergy sex abuse within the past year, regardless of how long ago the abuse happened.

 On December 1, 2020, Weiser's final report revealed that there were an additional 9 credibly accused clergy and 46 alleged victims in both in the Archdiocese of Denver and its suffragan Diocese of Pueblo.
 Statewide, 52 Colorado Catholic priests were named in Weiser's final report as committing acts of sex abuse.
 Prominent Archdiocese of Denver priest Fr.
 Charles B. Woodrich, also known as "Father Woody," was among those listed.
 Father Woody was known for his work in local homeless shelters.